 Third-party Google Glassware

 Big name developers have already gotten onboard with Google Glass.
-Social networking apps like Facebook, Twitter, Tumblr and Path are meant for sharing status updates, photos and videos to your timelines.
+Social networking apps like Facebook, Twitter, Tumblr, Path and now Foursquare are meant for sharing status updates, photos and videos to your timelines.
 Twitter and Google+ handle Google Glass best, pushing updates with a #throughglass hashtag, making photos from Explorers' first-person perspective easy to find.

 Evernote is now less than one button press away thanks to the voice-controlled Google Glass and IFTTT can automate everything in life including turning on WiFi-connected lights in an apartment without the need for an "easy button."